-Please note: A registered student is not permitted to participate in sport at a representative level for a club other than a TUT club, unless written permission is given by the Sports Office of a campus.
+Please note: A registered student is not permitted to participate in sport at a representative level for a club other than a TUT club, unless written permission is given by the Sport and Recreation office of a campus.
 A student may, however, join an outside sports club if that particular sport is not offered at TUT.
 Such students would have to register for that sport at the Sports Office in order to be considered for merit awards.